How to Enroll Your Child

 - Proof of legal custody when applicable

-Your child must be immunized against Diphtheria, Pertussis (whooping cough), Tetanus (DPT), Poliomyelitis (IPV/OPV), Measles (Rubeola), Mumps, Rubella (MMR), Hepatitis B, and Chicken Pox (Varicella).
-Preschool students must also have Pneumococcal vaccine series.
+Your child must be immunized against Diphtheria, Pertussis (whooping cough), Tetanus (DPT), Poliomyelitis (IPV/OPV), Measles (Rubeola), Mumps, Rubella (MMR), Hepatitis B, Chicken Pox (Varicella), and Hepatitis A. Preschool students must also have Pneumococcal, Rotavirus, and Hepatitis A vaccine series.
+Seventh graders and twelfth graders are required to have the Meningococcal vaccine.
 The following are required of all students:

 - Four doses of DTaP, with one dose after the fourth birthday; for all new students as of fall 2010